fullmetalbrackets/blog/src/content/blog/comprehensive-guide-tailscale-securely-access-home-network.md

 ## Additional config for SMB and NFS

 This is entirely optional, but I like to have access to my SMB shares on my laptop and even on my phone through Solid Explorer or X-plorer.
 Rarely used, but still handy.
-Per <a href="https://github.com/tailscale/tailscale/issues/6856#issuecomment-1485385748" target="_blank">this issue on GitHub</a> we need to do a little extra config for SMB to work through Tailscale. ([See below for additional NFS config.](#nfs))
+Per <a href="https://github.com/tailscale/tailscale/issues/6856#issuecomment-1485385748" target="_blank" data-umami-event="tailscale-post-smb-gh-issue">this issue on GitHub</a> we need to do a little extra config for SMB to work through Tailscale. ([See below for additional NFS config.](#nfs))

 First, find out your server's main interface device name with the `ip a` command and pay attention to the output: